Access Free Vermont Criminal & Arrest Records

 Several professional bodies in Vermont such as municipalities, schools, board of nursing, etc. mandate some professions such as caregivers, doctors, and volunteers to complete background screenings to ensure they don’t have Vermont arrest records.
 Certain occupations that require licensure from the state such as real estate appraisals and nurses will also be required to check if someone has a criminal record.

-These background checks are essential to ensure that citizens receive the highest quality of service whilst ensuring communities stay safe by preventing unscrupulous characters from overseeing vulnerable members of society such as minors and the elderly.
+These background checks are essential to ensure that citizens receive the highest quality of service whilst ensuring communities stay safe by preventing unscrupulous characters from overseeing vulnerable members of society, such as minors and the elderly.

 The links in this table point to background check processes that employers in the respective government agency have to pass in order to obtain employment and/or licensing.
 This list is not comprehensive, but provides a summary of government agencies that require checks for the professions and issuance of licenses.